Keyr1/lswebhomework3/README.md

 ```

-My name is:
+My name is: This Person

-I like to:
+I like to: Change things

-I'm learning:
+I'm learning: Really badly

 ```